yathik-2622/aigers-universe/README.md

 - Use direct source links where possible instead of anonymous excerpts.
 - Avoid duplicate output sections in final reports.
 - Treat documentation as part of the product surface, not as a stale afterthought.

-## Documentation references used for this README pass

-- GitHub and Google README guidance emphasize that top-level READMEs should orient readers quickly and point to usage, status, and deeper docs.
-- ReadMe documentation guidance emphasizes navigable documentation architecture for developer journeys.
-- Awesome README examples emphasize clear value, setup, usage, architecture, and contribution sections.
-- The BLACKBOX reference page influenced the landing and documentation visual direction: large first-viewport identity, animated/code-like execution surfaces, and agent-focused capability framing.